 Each week, we will open a new chapter and the chapters will remain accessible once they are opened.
 So you can go back to prior chapters at any time.
 The estimated workload is 3-4 hours per week.

 This chapter provides a general overview of the current global picture on wages.
 Senior experts from the International Labour Organisation (ILO), introduce the main global trends on wages and explain how non-standard forms of employment have impacted the world of work.
 The chief trade union negotiator for the new minimum wage in South Africa, discusses the political and economic challenges of wage setting, while a member of the Trade Union Advisory Committee (TUAC) to the OECD, explains the multiple purposes of collective bargaining.
 Participants will be invited to introduce themselves and share relevant material in an interactive world map.

 This chapter focuses on the key role that collective bargaining plays for wage setting.
 ILO expert Susan Hayter describes the various actors in the bargaining process and how the different negotiation formats have a direct impact on current wage trends and wage-income distribution.
-Trade unionists from Argentina and Germany introduce different existing bargaining models and a practical case, including the right to strike as the underlying indispensable of any real bargaining process.
+Trade unionists from Argentina and Germany introduce different bargaining models and explain practical implications, including the right to strike as the underlying indispensable condition of any genuine bargaining process.